Air Warfare Centre

 The AWC was created at the direction of the Chief of Air Force to address opportunities to improve Air Force’s ability to maximise the operational effectiveness of fifth-generation, networked capabilities through improved integration across Defence and increased knowledge sharing with allied AWCs.

 The AWC is a Force Element Group (FEG) within Air Command.
 The AWC was established on 11 January 2016 and will achieve Final Operational Capability in 2020.

 Headquarters AWC provides the staff functions that enable AWC operations headed up by Chief of Staff for core functions, and a Director of Capability Assurance, for technical governance, logistics and capability development.

-IMS is located at RAAF Edinburgh in South Australia.
-The IMS mission revolves around the key tenets of 'Integration', 'Innovation' and 'Information'.
-IMS drives Innovation across both the AWC and more broadly across Air Force through leadership, organisational change and the engagement of a diverse array of subject matter experts to rapidly solve complex Operational problems as part of ‘Integrated Project Teams’.
-The 'Innovation Hub', the 'Jericho Dawn' and the ‘Science and Technology’ programs focus on engagement with industry to develop and demonstrate innovative solutions to address capability gaps in the force‐in‐being.
-The 'Operations Analysis' and 'Knowledge Management' sections ensure critical decisions across the organisation are underpinned by appropriate research and credible evidence and that the AWC product is available to the 'right people at the right time'.
-Finally, IMS liaises with and provides information exchange on behalf of the AWC with allied peer organisations through our Liaison Officers.
+The Integration and Innovation Directorate (IID) revolves around the key tenets of Integration, Innovation and Information.
+IID drives Innovation across both the AWC and more broadly across Air Force through leadership, organisational change and the engagement of a diverse array of subject matter experts to rapidly solve complex Operational problems as part of ‘Integrated Project Teams'.
+The 'Innovation Hub', the 'Jericho Dawn' and the 'Science and Technology' programs focus on engagement with industry to develop and demonstrate innovative solutions to address capability gaps in the force-in-being.
+The 'Operations Analysis' and 'Knowledge Management' sections ensure critical decisions across the organisation are underpinned by appropriate research and credible evidence and that AWC product is available to the 'right people at the right time'.
+Finally IID liaises with and provides information exchange on behalf of the AWC with allied peer organisations through our Liaison Officers.

 Information Warfare Directorate (IWD)